KushalRoyChowdhury/ChatBuddy/README.md

 # 💬 ChatBuddy - Your Intelligent Conversational AI

-Welcome to ChatBuddy, a feature-rich web-application that brings the power of advanced AI model access directly to your browser (AI models can't be run locally).
+Welcome to ChatBuddy, a feature-rich web application that brings the power of advanced AI models directly to your browser (AI models can't be run locally).
 Built with React and Node.js, powered by the latest `@google/genai` SDK, it offers a persistent, configurable, and highly interactive chat experience.

 ### Try Live Now: *👉 [Click Here](https://chatbuddy2025.onrender.com) 👈*